Preterm Birth

 Bleeding with or without abdominal pain

 If you have mild signs or symptoms, contact your healthcare provider right away.
-If your symptoms are severe or getting worse, you should go to the nearest hospital if you can do so safely.
+If your symptoms are severe or persist, even if they are mild, you should go to the nearest hospital if you can do so safely.
 If you are worried about your safety or have heavy bleeding, call emergency services (911).

 Sometimes preterm labor stops on its own.
-How your symptoms will be managed depends on your signs and symptoms, how far along you are (gestational age), and whether your cervix has started to open (dilate) or soften.
+The management of your symptoms depends on your signs and symptoms, gestational age, and whether your cervix has started to open (dilate) or soften.

 You will likely be admitted to the hospital.
-In some cases, you may be transferred to a hospital that can care for very preterm infants.
+In some cases, you may be transferred to a hospital that specializes in caring for preterm infants.

 A steroid medication may be given to prepare the fetus’s lungs and other organs for a possible early birth.

 If you are less than 32 weeks pregnant, another medication called magnesium sulfate may be given to protect the fetal brain and nervous system.
-This medication has been shown to reduce rates of cerebral palsy and death in babies who are born before 32 weeks.
+This medication may reduce rates of cerebral palsy and death in babies who are born before 32 weeks.

-You may receive medications called tocolytics to try to slow down contractions.
-This gives time for the steroid injections or magnesium sulfate to take effect or for you to be moved to a hospital with a higher level of care.
+Depending on the situation, medications called tocolytics may be given to try to slow down contractions.
+This may allow time for the steroid injections or magnesium sulfate to take effect or for you to be moved to a hospital with a higher level of care.

 During an early prenatal care visit, you will have a test to see if you have bacteria in your urine.
 The length of your cervix may be measured at the standard ultrasound exam between 18 and 23 weeks of pregnancy.
 If you are found to have a short cervix, treatment with vaginal progesterone may be recommended.
 This treatment has been shown to reduce the risk of preterm birth.
 This medication is also offered to people who have had a prior spontaneous preterm birth.

 In some cases, a procedure called cerclage may be recommended.
-In this procedure, a stitch is placed around the cervix to hold it closed.
+In this procedure, the patient is taken to the operating room and a stitch is placed around the cervix to hold it closed.
 It is most often done through the vagina or, less frequently, with laparoscopy through the abdomen.
 With the abdominal approach, a cesarean delivery is needed.
-The approach used depends on many factors, such as how far along you are in pregnancy, your personal history of preterm birth or miscarriage, and the experience of your healthcare provider.
+The approach used depends on many factors, such as how far along you are in pregnancy and your personal history of preterm birth or miscarriage.

 Braxton-Hicks contractions are “practice” contractions that you may notice starting in the second trimester of pregnancy.
 They differ from real labor pains in the following ways: